CityOfPhiladelphia/standards-docs/site-content/guidelines/content/common-usage.md

 * **Example:** 1401 John F. Kennedy Blvd.
 {{% /filter-item %}}

-{{% filter-item "All right / alright" %}}

-Although "alright" is widely used, it is considered nonstandard English.
-As the American Heritage Dictionary notes, it is not “all right to use alright.”
-{{% /filter-item %}}

-{{% filter-item "Bimonthly / semimonthly" %}}
-Bimonthly is an adjective that means every two months.
-Bimonthly is also a noun referring to a publication issued every two months.

-* **Example:** I brought the cake for the bimonthly office party.
-* **Example:** The company publishes several popular bimonthlies.

-Semimonthly is an adjective that means happening twice a month.

-* **Example:** We have semimonthly meetings on the 1st and the 15th.
-{{% /filter-item %}}

 {{% filter-item "Capital / capitol" %}}
 Use “capitol” when referring to a building.